mosheDO/HSCTF-Writeups/pwn/alarm-450/README.md

 Hmm...that "Alarm name: " looks rather suspicious at the bottom.
 As well, this program checks for format string attacks.
 Let's examine the objdump.

 Right away, we identify `00000000000011b0 <what>:` as our probable flag function.
 Also, we find that this binary was **compiled with ASLR / PIE**.
 Our previous binaries, like Caesar, Review, etc. all had function addresses beginning with 0x0804 and a fixed code location.
 Now, this strange code location signifies that our code has **ASLR, PIE, or both, randomizing libc locations and/or code locations**.
-We'll set that aside for now.
+We can see that function addresses instead look like `0x11b0`, signifying an *offset* froma randomized base, not absolute location.We'll set that aside for now.

 Let's look at something we can control, like create_alarm().

 ![images/term3.png](images/term3.png)